 What to Look for When Choosing Day Care for Your Baby

-Hunting for child care for your baby?
-There are different options when it comes to choosing child care for your baby—in-home care or care at a private home or facility commonly referred to as a day care center.
-To help you decide, we’ve compiled the pros and cons as well as checklists for the common child care options available.
+Looking for baby day care?
+There are lots of options when it comes to choosing child care for your little one—in-home care, care at a private home, or a facility often called a day care center.
+To help you decide, we've put together the pros and cons, plus checklists for the common child care options available.

 The Lowdown on Day Care for Infants